NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Arizona Cardinals

 Add a backup for Kyler Murray.
-While the Cardinals needed to trade away Josh Rosen after drafting Murray with the first overall pick, the deal left the Cardinals without a recognizable backup for their new signal-caller.
+Though the Cardinals needed to trade away Josh Rosen after drafting Murray with the first overall pick, the deal left the Cardinals without a recognizable backup for their new signal-caller.
 Arizona's sub-Murray depth chart at quarterback includes Brett Hundley, Chad Kanoff and Drew Anderson.
 Not ideal.
 I doubt coach Kliff Kingsbury wants to suit up himself behind Murray, so let's hope the Cards find a solution.
-The most obvious move would be to acquire Case Keenum from Washington if the former Houston product doesn't make it ahead of Colt McCoy, given Keenum's comfort with the Air-Raid offense.
+The most obvious move would be to acquire Case Keenum from Washington if the former Houston product doesn't make it ahead of Colt McCoy, given Keenum's comfort with the Air Raid offense.

 Riddick: Cardinals 'cannot win' with Peterson suspended

-Louis Riddick breaks down how Patrick Peterson's suspension negatively affects both him and the Cardinals this season.
+Louis Riddick breaks down how Patrick Peterson's suspension negatively affects both Peterson and the Cardinals this season.

 Sign a replacement for Patrick Peterson.
-With their star cornerback down for the first six games of 2019 after being popped for a PED suspension, the Cardinals are going to be a mess in the backfield.
+With their star cornerback down for the first six games of 2019 after being popped for a PED suspension, the Cardinals are going to be a mess in the defensive backfield.
 They've made additions this offseason by signing Robert Alford and drafting Byron Murphy in the second round, but Alford was torched in Atlanta last season, and even good cornerbacks tend to struggle as rookies.

 The Cardinals shouldn't plan on moving on from Peterson; if anything, this should help drive down his upcoming contract extension.
-Adding a veteran to help shoulder the load while Peterson's out would be a good idea.
+Adding a veteran to help shoulder the load while Peterson is out would be a good idea.
 There are still options left on the market, most notably former Jets starter Morris Claiborne.
-He would be an upgrade on veterans such as Tramaine Brock and David Amerson, who might otherwise be in line to play meaningful snaps in September and October.
+He would be an upgrade over veterans such as Tramaine Brock and David Amerson, who might otherwise be in line to play meaningful snaps in September and October.

 Los Angeles Rams

 Add a defensive lineman.
 The Rams will theoretically hand some of Ndamukong Suh's snaps to the likes of Tanzel Smart on the inside and Clay Matthews on the edge, but they could still justify adding one more defensive lineman to supplement one of the league's best units.
 That lineman could very well be Suh, who is still a free agent, but the Rams realistically might not have the cap flexibility to give Suh another one-year deal north of $10 million.
-They only have $6.6 million in space, and while they could restructure the deals of Aaron Donald or Brandin Cooks to create more room, general manager Les Snead also intends to lock up Marcus Peters with an extension this summer.
+They have only $6.6 million in space, and though they could restructure the deals of Aaron Donald or Brandin Cooks to create more room, general manager Les Snead also intends to lock up Marcus Peters with an extension this summer.

 The Rams will need to shop for lower-cost options with some upside.
 Muhammad Wilkerson would make a lot of sense here.
 Snead is no stranger to a trade, of course, and shopping for a young player with untapped upside would also seem logical.
-Could the Rams hope Phillips coaxes an impressive campaign out of a former first-rounder like Shaq Lawson or Robert Nkemdiche?
+Could the Rams hope Wade Phillips coaxes an impressive campaign out of a former first-rounder like Shaq Lawson or Robert Nkemdiche?
 Both likely will be on the trade market this summer.

 Extend Peters.
 The former Chiefs star had an uneven first season in Los Angeles, but it's clear that the Rams see the ball hawk as a building block for their defense.
-Given the deals they've handed to players like Cooks and Todd Gurley in recent years, it's clear that the Rams have no qualms about paying over the odds for one of those young stars.
+Given the deals they've handed to players such as Cooks and Todd Gurley II in recent years, it's also clear that the Rams have no qualms about paying over the norm for one of those young stars.
 It wouldn't be shocking if Peters ended up challenging the likes of Trumaine Johnson and Josh Norman for the richest active cornerback deal.
 Xavien Howard topped Norman's five-year, $75 million contract with a five-year, $75.3 million pact, but the structure of the deal isn't generous.
 Peters could very well come away with a five-year, $80 million extension and be guaranteed to see most of that money.

 San Francisco 49ers

 Solve the running back logjam.
-The 49ers could call on as many as four viable halfbacks next season in Jerick McKinnon, Tevin Coleman, Matt Breida, and Raheem Mostert.
+The 49ers could call on as many as four viable halfbacks next season in Jerick McKinnon, Tevin Coleman, Matt Breida and Raheem Mostert.
 McKinnon signed a four-year, $30 million deal with the club last offseason, then tore an ACL and missed the entire campaign.
 The 49ers paid him $12.5 million for that one season, but he's under contract at a $3.7 million base for 2019.

-Keeping around four backs doesn't make a lot of sense, especially when you want at least one of them to regularly play special teams.
+Keeping four backs doesn't make a lot of sense, especially when you want at least one of them to regularly play special teams.
 Coleman is virtually guaranteed a roster spot and doesn't play special teams.
 McKinnon was only a regular special-teamer for the Vikings in 2015.
 Breida was a regular in 2017, but he moved off special teams as he took over the starting role and struggled with a high ankle sprain last season.

-Mostert was productive in a limited role last season, and while he bounced around the league before ending up in San Francisco, the 49ers gave him a three-year, $8.7 million deal this offseason.
+Mostert was productive in a limited role last season, and though he bounced around the league before ending up in San Francisco, the 49ers gave him a three-year, $8.7 million deal this offseason.
 He's going to figure in the lineup, likely as a special-teamer and occasional back off the bench.
 The 49ers guaranteed Mostert only $1 million, so they could still move on, but it seems likely that he and Coleman are on the 53-man roster.

 That leaves Breida and McKinnon to compete.
 The 49ers could probably carry them both, but is it really an effective use of their roster spots and playing time?
 McKinnon offers more as a receiver and allows the 49ers to disguise their intentions pre-snap, which has been key for Shanahan, but Breida has been better between the tackles and might be a better contrast to Coleman.
 He has been more efficient than McKinnon on a carry-by-carry basis, although Breida's 5.3 yards-per-carry figure from a year ago is a bit inflated, given that he was 30th in success rate.